 When Can You Safely Drink After Abortion?

-The safest time to drink alcohol is after your heaviest symptoms have passed and you’re feeling better overall.
+When can I drink alcohol after abortion? is one of the most common follow-up questions and rightfully so.
+The safest time to drink after abortion is after your heaviest symptoms have passed and you’re feeling better overall.

 Most people can have a light drink 2–3 days after taking misoprostol once the intense cramping and heavy bleeding have subsided.
 However, everyone’s timeline differs based on: